Sump Pump Services in Toronto: How to Choose the Right Basement Flood Protection (2026)

 Quick answer

 The four sump-pump decisions for a Toronto basement: (1) pump type — cast iron (Zoeller, Liberty, Hydromatic) lasts 8–12 years vs 3–5 for builder plastic; (2) basin and pit — sealed radon-rated lid for finished basements, vented for unfinished; (3) backup approach — battery backup is essential for finished basements (storms cause outages); (4) discharge — to grade or storm sewer, never sanitary (Toronto Sewer Use Bylaw).
-Total install $1,400–$6,500 depending on scope; City of Toronto rebate up to $1,750.
+Total install $1,400–$6,500 depending on scope; City of Toronto rebate up to $2,250 for the sump pump, plus $300 for a battery backup.

 What goes into the right system